RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 client_system_2 ansible_host=yyy.yyy.yyy.yyy
 client_system_3 ansible_host=zzz.zzz.zzz.zzz
 ```
-where x, y and z values are replaced by the ip numbers for servers assigned to you.
+Where x, y and z values are replaced by the ip numbers for **Managed Systems** IP addresses assigned to you.

 **Optionally**, create the content in a text editor on your laptop and paste below (with your IP-addresses) text into a terminal:
 ```